Belo Corporation: History

-The company traces its roots back to the establishment of The Daily News in Galveston, Texas in 1842, four years before the Republic of Texas was annexed to the United States; the company sold The Daily News in 1923.
+The company traces its roots back to the establishment of The Daily News in Galveston, Texas, in 1842, four years before the Republic of Texas was annexed by the United States; the company sold The Daily News in 1923.
 In 1857, the company began publishing the Texas Almanac, a reference book focused on Texas, and on October 1, 1885, launched a second newspaper, The Dallas Morning News, based in Dallas, Texas.

 On June 26, 1922, the company expanded into broadcasting with the sign-on of WFAA-AM (at that time, shared time with WBAP and WRR in Dallas, Texas).

 In July 1926, A.H.
 Belo Corporation was founded when George Bannerman Dealey acquired a majority interest in the company.

 On January 30, 1950, the company announced the purchase of DuMont-affiliated Dallas television station KBTV (renamed WFAA after the acquisition) for $575,000.
-This purchase, approved by the Federal Communications Commission (FCC) on March 13, 1950 and completed on March 17, marked the company's entry into television broadcasting.
+This purchase, approved by the Federal Communications Commission (FCC) on March 13, 1950, and completed on March 17, marked the company's entry into television broadcasting.
 The station switched its primary affiliation to NBC after the acquisition and was also affiliated with ABC on a secondary basis.

 In 1963, the company acquired News-Texan Inc., a publishing company that owned suburban newspapers in the Dallas–Fort Worth metroplex; this subsidiary was later renamed Dallas–Fort Worth Suburban Newspapers Inc.

 The company acquired its second television station in 1969 when it purchased KFDM-TV in Beaumont from Beaumont Broadcasting, followed in 1980 by its purchase of WTVC in Chattanooga, Tennessee.
 Among its purchases in later years, Belo acquired the Corinthian Broadcasting subsidiary of Dun & Bradstreet in December 1983, adding six additional stations, including CBS affiliates KHOU in Houston and KOTV in Tulsa, Oklahoma and ABC affiliate WVEC-TV in Norfolk, Virginia to its portfolio.
 This forced the sales of KFDM and WTVC to Freedom Communications, and of WISH-TV in Indianapolis and WANE-TV in Fort Wayne, Indiana to LIN Broadcasting, to comply with FCC ownership limits.

 On December 8, 1991, A.H.
 Belo acquired the Dallas Times-Herald for $55 million; the paper ceased operations the next day.

 On September 26, 1996, A.H.
 Belo announced that it would acquire the Providence Journal Company (publishers of The Providence Journal in Providence, Rhode Island) for $1.5 billion.
 This purchase brought Belo the Providence company's ten television stations including KING-TV in Seattle.

+On December 28, 2000, A. H. Belo Corporation was legally renamed to Belo Corp.

-On October 1, 2007, Belo announced the separation of its newspaper and television businesses by spinning off its newspaper business to shareholders as A. H. Belo Corporation, officially completed in February 2008.
+On October 1, 2007, Belo announced the separation of its newspaper and television businesses by spinning off its newspaper business to shareholders as A. H. Belo Corporation, officially completed on February 8, 2008.
 The television business retained the Belo Corporation name (without the "A. H." initials).
 The spin-off was structured so that the broadcasting company was the legal successor to the prior company.